When you combine a Boston Terrier with a Cocker Spaniel, you end up with a designer dog breed that goes by the name the Boston Spaniel.

-You should not consider buying this dog if you do in fact live in an extreme weather environment.
+You should not consider buying this dog if you do live in an extreme weather environment.

 It would save you the trouble of having to find your Boston Spaniel other means of exercise, which will be difficult since it prefers outdoor stimulation.

-Those who do live in an environment who hit all the criteria for suitable weather conditions should feel free to become the owner of a Boston Spaniel.
+Those who do live in an environment that hit all the criteria for suitable weather conditions should feel free to become the owner of a Boston Spaniel.